 My ideal beach retreat in Cuba would have been a beautiful stretch of icing-sugar sand giving way to the kind of turquoise waters that are so prevalent in the Caribbean.
 My accommodation might have been a small, rustic cabana and there would have been a fish barbecue near the beach at night.
 Not too much to ask in Cuba, right?
 Wrong.

-Note: I used this site and this site the most while I was researching the beaches in Cuba but ultimately turned to the Cuba Lonely Planet for my final choices.
+Note: I did some web research but ultimately turned to the Cuba Lonely Planet for my final choices.
 You can buy a copy here.

 I was on a travel high when I arrived at Varadero thanks to the adventure that was the Hershey Train, which I took from Havana most of the way to the beach resorts.